top of page

 Counseling Interventions to teach about the brain and its functioning

 There are some amazing resources available to help children understand the brain and how it works.
 This is a round-up of some of the best I have found.
 Some are free, interactive ideas and some are inexpensive resources for purchase.
+(I do not get paid for promotions.
+I promote the products I find helpful.)
 I'm also including some of my favorite videos I have found on YouTube.

 Your brain and the stress response has activities, handouts, posters, videos, and task cards to help kids learn about the brain.